Employee Safety: Don’t Forget These 5 Leadership Strategies

 Safety leaders also work well with employees, promote cooperation and collaboration, and actively seek input from people on safety-related issues.

-They generate a high level of trust with their employees and are willing to admit mistakes and advocate the safety interests of everyone.
+They generate a high level of trust with their employees.
+They are willing to admit mistakes and advocate the safety interests of everyone.

 Takeaways: